asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

    * `msm_tmat.dat` is the **transition probability matrix**.
    * `msm_timescales_uncertainty.dat` contains mathematical uncertainties for the MSM eigenvalues.
 Nore that the errors from sampling and dimentionality reductions are much more dominent than these mathematical uncertainties.
+   * If ergodic trimming is used, the `msm_mapping.dat` shows which microstates are trimmed (i.e., not used in calculating transition probability matrix).